 A favorite Hawaiian appetizer has arrived at Spoonabilities: Spicy Tuna Poke Bowl with spicy mayo.
 This easy and healthy fish salad has a sashimi quality ahi tuna, re-hydrated dry seaweed, quick pickled cucumber & jalapeño, scallions with a citrusy ponzu sauce, micro arugula, avocado, pickled red cabbage, and topped with sesame seed.
-All this inspired by the open jar of Hot Pink Mayonnaise in my fridge that I used instead of making my own spicy mayo.
+All this inspired by the open jar of Sriracha Mayo in my fridge that I used instead of making my own spicy mayo.

 Hi friends.
 Today I want to share with you what goes through my mind every time I sit to write to you.
 Throughout the last year, I question myself wondering if what I'm doing is correct, or if someone will find what I'm writing interesting.
 Despite that, what keeps me pushing to improve my writing and photography every day is my love for food.

 I'm very passionate about food, and I like to experiment with different cuisines from all around the world.
 Also, I like to challenge myself by doing things out of my comfort zone, which I never thought that I would be doing.
 One big thing out of my comfort zone is trying to be a food blogger.
 And I say “trying” because I have never done any writing about anything in my life.
 Besides that I love to talk, I'm not a good storyteller.
 But this is something that I want to do, and this blog is my way to express my love for food and to share my experiments in the kitchen.